Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   The particular thing to note here is that it is possible to use a boolean mask to select only a subset of the dimensions of `a`: TODO

+  This is not nearly as common as masking the entire array `a`, but it can happen.
+Remember that we can always think of an array as an "array of subarrays".
+For instance, suppose we have a video with 1920 x 1080 pixels and 500 frames.
+This might be represented as an array of shape `(500, 1080, 1920, 3)`[^skvideo-footnote], where the final dimension 3 represents the 3 RGB color values of a pixel.
+We can think of this array as 500 `(1080, 1920, 3)` "frames".
+Or as 500 x 1080 x 1920 "pixels".
+Or we could slice along a different dimension and think of it as 3 `(500, 1080, 1920)` video "channels", one for each primary color.

+  [^skvideo-footnote]: This is how the [skikit-video](https://www.scikit-video.org/) package represents videos as NumPy arrays.
+Note that the height and width dimensions are reversed from the usual way of writing the.

+  In each case, we imagine that our array is really an array (or a stack or batch) of subarrays, where some of our dimensions are the "stacking" dimensions and some of them are the array dimensions.
+This way of thinking is also common when doing linear algebra on arrays.
+The last two dimensions (typically) are considered matrices, and the leading dimensions are batch dimensions.
+An array of shape `(10, 5, 4)` might be thought of as ten 5 x 4 matrices.
+NumPy functions like the `@` matmul operator will automatically operate on the last two dimensions of an array.

+  So how does this relate to using a boolean array index to select only a subset of the array dimensions.
+Well we might want to use a boolean index to only select along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".

   The ndindex method
   [`Tuple.broadcast_arrays()`](ndindex.Tuple.broadcast_arrays) (as well as [`expand()`](ndindex.Tuple.expand)) will convert boolean array indices into